See below for the frequently asked questions.

 Do I need a visa?

-Visa requirements differ among countries, and depending on your own nationality.
+Visa requirements differ among countries and depend on your own nationality.
 Your program director will be able to give you general visa guidance, but you are responsible for learning the requirements of your destination based on your nationality, and for obtaining your own visa should one be required.
 Harvard has identified two vendors that can assist students with visa and passport issues for international travel; please see Admitted Students for more information on this service.

 I have a disabilities accommodation from Harvard.
 Does that transfer automatically to the Summer School?